Wednesday, June 19, 2019

 Next up, came Marie Garnier.
 Petite, fashionably plump and pretty Mlle Garnier’s name has survived as having been ‘the Vénus of Orphée aux enfers’, ‘l’étoile rousse’, which I can only imagine means she did nothing more memorable than that, were it not that she was, in 1866, one of Alexandre Dumas’s long lines of conquests.
 ‘Three nights in Hyères’ someone commented.
 However, the lass obviously could act and sing a bit, for she had begun her career singing at the Théâtre Lyrique, in Si j'étais roi, and such roles as Gertrude in Le Maître de Chappelle, Marie in Mam’zelle Geneviève, Jeanne in Le Chapeau du roi, Marguerite in Le Roi d’Yvetot, Marotte in Le Bijou perdue, Brigitte in Le Colin-Maillard, Héya in Jaguarita l’Indienne, Donna Carmen in Le Muletier de Tolède, Mina in Le Habit de Noce, Jeanne in Le Chapeau du roi et al, between 1852 and 1856.
 She then moved to the Bouffes, where she made her first appearance in a new Offenbach opérette La bonne d’enfant.‘Jolie blondinette, à la mine éveillée; elle chante avec gout et sa voix a du charme’ nodded the press, as Mlle Garnier went on to play in Six demoiselles à marier (with castanets), Après l’orage, Atala in Vent du soir, Estelle in Les petits prodiges, and created the Vénus of Orphée.
 And then …?
 Did she just stop?
 Did she prefer the life of a demi-mondaine to that of a singer?
 Ah, no!
 There she is (1863) at the Théâtre des Jeunes-Artistes, and in 1867, touring in Italy with 'the troupe of M Herman' in 'all the Schneider roles'.
 Surely she is not the same Marie Garnier who turns up at Havre in 1872, as a singing teacher in 1880s Paris …?
 Was her name, even, really Marie Garnier?
 Oh, well, this time we have a picture -- loads of pictures, for she was much photographed -- but not a lot of facts.

 The prize-winning Juliette Byard (Mme Chollet) was, for some reason, a failure.
 After some appearances at the Theâtre de Montmartre and at Batignolles, she played at the Bouffes in L'Opéra aux fenêtres, in Six Demoiselles and took over in L’Orgue de Barbarie, but seems to have been ‘of the reserve’ only.
-She was tried at the Opéra-Comique after her Bouffes time (Le Toréador, Pascal’s Cabaret des Amours, L'Illustre Gaspard), but died while still in her twenties.
+She was tried at the Opéra-Comique after her Bouffes time (Le Toréador, Pascal’s Cabaret des Amours, L'Illustre Gaspard), but died while still in her twenties, in 1862.

 Abigdon